Blue Heelers are hard-working, intelligent, and loyal dogs. They are highly energetic and thrive on a healthy diet.

 Supply your Blue Heeler with the novel proteins and balanced nutrition required to support strong, lean muscles.
 The High Prairie Grain-Free recipe features bison and buffalo as primary ingredients.
 It provides the rich nutrients necessary for the growth and development of your adult Blue Heeler.
 This natural recipe also includes powerful antioxidants and minerals to support overall health.

 The highly digestible recipe features a K9 probiotic blend that helps support your dog’s digestive health.
 Additionally, the tomato pomace provides vitamin C for general health and wellbeing.
-This product from Taste of the Wild is one of the best dog foods you can buy for your Blue Heeler.
+This Taste of the Wild product is one of the best dog foods you can buy for your Blue Heeler.

 5. Royal Canin Adult Dry Dog Food